Employer Payroll Tax

 - Age 25 and Over: £8.21

-Employers must give a minimum of 28 days paid leave a year.
-The Public holidays can be incorporated as part of the 28-leave entitlement; however, it is common practice for employers to give above 28 days.
+Employers must give a minimum of 28 days paid leave per year.
+The Public holidays can be incorporated as part of the 28-day leave entitlement; however, it is common practice for employers to give more than 28 days.

 Workers currently employed can receive £94.25 per week Statutory Sick Pay (SSP) for up to 28 weeks if they are too ill to work.
 For an employee to qualify they must be sick for four or more days in a row.
 Employees must receive the statutory minimum but may be entitled to more depending on the company’s sick pay scheme.

 Employees must give their employer a doctor’s note if they have taken sick leave for more than 7 days in a row.
 This includes non-working days, such as weekends and bank holidays.

 Statutory maternity leave is 52 weeks and is comprised of:

 - Ordinary Maternity Leave – first 26 weeks